twse/bobsgame-fonts/Pixel Sans.md

 * High School Examination Advance Series English Construction
 * I am an Air Traffic Controller
 * Jurassic Park: The DNA Factor – In the European version, the font starts at 70308A in 8×14.
 * Lufia: The Runes of Lore – Some glyphs are modified.
 The font starts at 71E2EC in 16×13.
 The USA version replaces the first portion of Hiragana letters with other characters used in the game's intro sequence.
+Not used in games for other consoles in the franchise, e.g. Nintendo DS and Game Boy Color.
 * Mech Platoon – In the European version, the font starts in address EB900 in 16×12.
 The font is encoded in the European version according to code page 1252 (Windows Latin-1).
 Kanji syllables are omitted.
 * Meine Liebe
 * Mobile Professional Baseball
 * Monster Guardians
 * Muscular Ranking
 * Rhythm Tengoku – The font is used in the right side of the credits screen.
+Not used in the DS, Wii or 3DS version
 * Robot Ponkotto 2
 * Sansara Saga 1×2
 * Shanghai Advance
 * Silent Hill Play Novel
 * Tactics Ogre: The Knight of Lodis – Some glyphs are modified.
-Based on the font from Lufia: The Runes of Lore
+Based on the font from Lufia: The Runes of Lore.
+Not used in the PSP title or its remake (Tactics Ogre: Reborn).
 * Toy Robot Force
 * Wizardry Summoner
 * Yu-Gi-Oh!: Dungeon Dice Monsters